 Here at SunStreet, we’re lucky to work with some incredible people who are proud of the role they play in helping America’s homebuilders increasingly go solar.

 Geoffrey Berlin is one such employee who cares deeply about the importance of renewable energy in today’s world.
-In the four years he has been here, he has had an outsized impact on the company working as a Solar Home Design Manager.
-We checked in with the SunStreet’s Denver based Associate to chat about his work and how he started out in the earlier days.
+During the four years he has been here, he has had an outsized impact on the company working as a Solar Home Design Manager.
+We checked in with this SunStreet’s Denver based Associate to chat about his work and how he started out in the earlier days.

 What inspires you to work in the energy industry?